The Ultimate Guide to Email Templates – Everything You wanted to know!

 Now, this is highly crucial.
-As stated earlier, CTA button is a testament of how well the email was able to convert your subscribers into customers.
-Owing to this, the placement of CTA button is a point that has been argued since long.
+As stated earlier, the CTA button is a testament of how well the email was able to convert your subscribers into customers.
+Owing to this, the placement of the CTA button is a point that has been argued since long.
 Most marketers stand by their faith that no subscriber would be willing to click a CTA button without learning more from the email copy.
-However, there stands a drawback in doing so – their are chances of less people being inclined to scroll back to the top to click the CTA and hamper click rates if there is no secondary CTA button at the bottom of email.
+However, there stands a drawback in doing so – their are chances of less people being inclined to scroll back to the top to click the CTA and hamper click rates if there is no secondary CTA button at the bottom of an email.
 So, make sure your CTA placement is accurate.
 You can also A/B test.

-On the other hand, marketers have managed to gain decent click rate from placing a CTA button in the first fold of the email.
+On the other hand, marketers have managed to gain a decent click rate from placing a CTA button in the first fold of the email.

 We suggest that if your email is longer than 2 scrolls, it is a good practice to add another CTA button at the bottom of the email.
 Additionally, you could also place a fixed CTA button in your email.
 Download Sample in your inbox>>